Three ideas for a PhD project.

 Within the Manx context in particular, it is worth noting that the Isle of Man is very much in the minority in enfranchising 16 and 17 year olds (continuing an honorable tradition for such a young democracy in innovation, being the first to enfranchise women in 1881).
 All of the arguments .above apply to younger voters, but there is another to consider.

 Across the world, older people are much more likely to vote than younger people.
 Not only are they more likely to turn out, older people as a group may hold different political views than younger people as a group.
 A robust poll in the UK in January 2026 found that the Green Party was the most popular with 18-24s, Labour with 25-49s, and Reform with 50+.
-Without getting into policies, and quickly getting partisan; if young people vote at a significantly lower rate than older people, we would expect to see views represented by the Green Party underrepresented, and view represented by Reform overrepresented.
-So voting by younger votes can help to represent the younger demographics views.
+Without getting into policies, and quickly getting partisan; if young people vote at a significantly lower rate than older people, we would expect to see views represented by the Green Party underrepresented, and views represented by Reform overrepresented.
+So voting by younger voters can help to represent the younger demographics views.

 So make sure you can vote, and vote!